Overview, Scope, and Benefits of the RFID Program

 Scope

-With the success of this initiative, we are now expanding RFID implementation for first party (1P) items that pass through our Fulfillment Centers, Distribution Centers, or Stores.
-Identified suppliers must include RFID tags on all product tags/packaging supplied to all Walmart U.S. Stores – including Hawaii, Alaska, Puerto Rico, and 1P .com Merchandise – for all national, proprietary, supplier, and private brands.
+With the success of this initiative in D23 to D36 - Apparel, we have expanded RFID implementation for first party (1P) items that pass through our Fulfillment Centers, Distribution Centers, or Stores.
+As an identified supplier, you must include RFID tags on all product tags/packaging supplied to all Walmart U.S. Stores – including Hawaii, Alaska, Puerto Rico, and 1P .com Merchandise – for all national, proprietary, supplier, and private brands.

 Specifically, this expansion includes these Walmart departments: